know-cujojs/know/src/documents/tutorials/promises/creating-promises.html.md

 });
 ```

 Future success is never guaranteed.
-As much as we may hope for the happy path, in the real world, stuff happens.
-Networks and servers go down, users click the 'cancel' button, you get the picture.
+Networks and servers go down, users click the Cancel button, you get the picture.
 Consumers of a promise need to know when the promise is broken, and they will not receive the anticipated value.
-This is done by rejecting the promise.
+You do this by rejecting the promise:

 ```javascript
 function sayHello() {